fastrgv/RufasSok/README.md

 ## What's new:

+**ver 2.5.6 -- 5oct2022**

+* More clearly identified two cc-by-nc-licensed puzzle sets as not compatible with GPLv3 license: (miniNC_60.sok, magiNC_100.sok).
+* Updated shared linux libglfw.
+* Updated Windows build to use easy-to-install 64-bit GNU Ada.
+* Removed all scripts that reference the now defunct AdaCore compilers.
+* Removed 32-bit Windows build to provide maximal memory for solvers.

 **ver 2.5.5 -- 28oct2021**
 * Improved adaOpenAL binding code...rufasok is now buildable with [GNU Compiler Collection] GNAT, as well as all AdaCore versions.
 * Updated glext.lib.